 A VPN (Virtual Private Network) can be a great way to protect your privacy, work on sensitive material while away from the office, or cheekily access overseas versions of Netflix.
 But, are they legal to use?
-We take a look at when and where a VPN is allowed by the powers that be.
+We explain when and where a VPN is allowed by the powers that be.

 What is a VPN?

-Essentially a VPN creates what’s often referred to as a software-based ‘private tunnel’ between your device and a server online.
-The data transmitted between these two points is then encrypted so that hackers or snooping intelligence agencies can’t decipher the communiques.
+A VPN creates what’s often referred to as a ‘private tunnel’ between your device and a server online.
+The data transmitted between these two points is encrypted so that hackers or snooping intelligence agencies can’t decipher the communiques.

-For a more detailed explanation read our What is a VPN?
-Feature.
+For a more detailed explanation read: What is a VPN?.

 Is it legal to use a VPN?